-Swiss voters set to abolish rental tax but e-ID too close to call
+Swiss voters back e-ID and abolish rental tax

 Swiss voters to decide – again – on introducing electronic ID

 The reform of the home ownership taxes intends to abolish a tax homeowners have to pay on property they live in (imputed rental-value tax).
-To do this, the cantons would be compensated with an optional new tax on second homes.
+To do this, the cantons will be compensated with an optional new tax on second homes.
 This move is in the sense of a compromise.

-Both chambers of parliament and the government support the reform.
-Opponents, such as the left-wing Social Democratic Party and the Green Party, are concerned about the loss in tax revenue.
+Both chambers of parliament and the government had supported the reform.
+Opponents, such as the left-wing Social Democratic Party and the Green Party, were concerned about the loss in tax revenue.

+“There’s a very clear linguistic divide,” said political scientist Lukas Golder after the result was confirmed on Sunday.
+“In the German-speaking part of Switzerland there was a very clear mobilisation and appeal to people in rural areas.”

+According to Golder, there was a conflict between owners and tenants in the vote.
+“But there are also some tenants who are hoping to inherit or buy their own property, and the majority of them also voted in favour.”

 >> Read more on this tax change in our explainer: